sarahcrozier/Reproductive_Health_Access/README.md

 This database began with four tables: health_data from KFF, abortions_data from Guttmacher, clinics data from Crisis Pregnancy Centers and Planned Parenthood, and land_area from the Census.
 These four tables were imported into pgAdmin and joined using a INNER JOIN SQL statements.
 The final table was then exported to be used for machine learning.
 Our SQL Alchemy connections can be found in the jupyter notebooks titled Provisional_Machine_Learning_Model, Cleaning_Abortions_Guttmacher, Clustering, and MLM_MLR.

-### Analysis
+### Data Exploration
-* Data Exploration: The preliminary data sources were download individually for each independent variable.
+The preliminary data sources were download individually for each independent variable.
 The data was then cleaned.
 The health data collected was organized into one table (health_data).
 The data for crisis centers and current reproductive clinics (clinics) was scraped from the web.
 Abortion data (abortions) was downloaded from Guttmarker.
 Additionally, a table from the Census was created to claculate population and land-area of each state(land_area).
 The data was than cleaned and unneeded or empty cells were removed.
 Data between the tables was standardized for lables and state names.

-* Data Processing:
+### Data Processing
 The database contains 51 rows of data (50 states + Washington D.C.) and 26 columns.
 Those columns are:
 - Abortion Policy Tracker which contains a brief summary of each states' abortion policy as of August 2, 2022.
 Data is reported as categorical with 6 categories.
 - Community Health Centers which are federally-funded health clinics that also provide women's health services.
 Data is reported as integers - the number of clinics in 2020.